Engineering Manager, Product, Education

 - Stay close to the real problems: We engage directly in the communities we serve because no one understands our society’s challenges like those who live them every day.

-You will co-lead the engineering team that owns the core product experiences students and teachers use daily in the classroom for learning and teaching, which includes how:
+You will be responsible for an engineering team that owns the core product experiences students and teachers use daily in the classroom for learning and teaching, which includes how:

 - Teachers facilitate personalized projects where students can build and demonstrate cognitive skills.